siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 -1 \le d(U,V) \le 1
 $$

 The descriptor is not a negative ultrareal.
 It is a degree of opposition.
-In angle form:
+It does not have to be an angle.
+For vector-like or phase-like quantities, however, it is often useful to write an angular representation:

 $$
 d(U,V)=\cos\phi.
 $$

-If the same relation is written in Euler form as $e^{i\phi}$, the $i\phi$ records the turn of the inner value.
+If that relation is written in Euler form as $e^{i\phi}$, the $i\phi$ records the turn of the inner value.
+Other ultrareal quantities need not be vectorial and need not have such an angle, but they still have an interaction descriptor.
 The ultrareal magnitude remains positive-definite.

 In this sense, addition in the ultrareals makes the parts whole through interaction.